-Giving your loved one time and space to process break-up can afford you both a renewed perspective.
+Giving your loved one time and space to process the breakup can afford you both a renewed perspective.

 Perhaps this is why you took a break from your ex, or are considering it?